I'm assuming as you are reading this, that you are beyond using disposable cameras.

 Do you need the bulk and cost?

-The higher end compact camera range is the 'sweet spot' for quality photos to print to canvas (ie good size), compactness and value for money.
+The higher end compact camera range is the 'sweet spot' for quality photos to print to canvas

-You don't need to go 'expensive' but there are limits below which compact cameras lack essential features to be able to 'cut the mustard' for underwater shots.
+You don't need to go 'expensive' but there are limits below which compact cameras lack essential

-a) underwater housing specific to camera model
+a) underwater specific to camera model

 (gives access to all camera controls/ menus)